UPDATE:

 How the Process Works

 Pickup and drop off of birds is by appointment only, and customers must first contact me beforehand to schedule one.
-Customers who want to ship their bird to me, can do so!
+Customers who want to ship their bird to me can do so!
 Just take a look at the "Shipping Info" page found on the menu at the top of this webpage.
-I provide taxidermy services by appointment along the Front Range of Colorado, primarily in the Denver and Fort Collins areas, but welcome anyone who is willing to travel to one of my Front Range locations to drop off and pickup their bird.
-Taxidermy will be completed in under 10 months.
-UPDATE: My shop is relocating to Minnesota, and I will no longer be taking in new bird taxidermy orders.
-I will update my website once I reopen for bird orders.
-Soft mount taxidermy can still be completed and shipped to you (no charge on shipping for soft mounts).
-Fish repro orders will also still be open, although you will have to pay for shipping if you are not located in the Minneapolis, MN area.
+I provide taxidermy services by appointment along the Front Range of Colorado, but welcome anyone who is willing to travel to my Front Range location to drop off and pickup their bird.
+Taxidermy will be completed in under 12 months.

 What to bring when you drop off your bird: